Skip to content

 Can you go short?

-Yes, you can go short to speculate on prices falling or long if you predict prices will rise.
+Yes, you can go short if you think prices will fall or long if you think prices will rise

 Is the position leveraged?